Corporatism: Expedient corporatism

+The Confederacy was not a nineteenth-century aberration but the first of many modern conservative countrrevolutionary movements to battle the rise of liberalism and unfettered industrial capitalism.
+Confederate leaders attempted to break away from the liberal democracy of the North and preserve their peculiar vision of republican government.
+In the process, they created a centralized modern government with expedient corporatist qualities.

 Social corporatism

 From the 1850s onward, progressive corporatism developed in response to classical liberalism and to Marxism.
 Progressive corporatists supported providing group rights to members of the middle and working classes in order to secure cooperation among the classes in opposition to the Marxist conception of class struggle.
 By the 1870s and 1880s, corporatism experienced a revival in Europe with the formation of trade unions committed to negotiations with employers.

 In his 1887 work Gemeinschaft and Gesellschaft ("Community and Society"), Ferdinand Tönnies began a major revival of corporatist philosophy associated with the development of neo-medievalism, increasing promotion of guild socialism and causing major changes to sociological theory.
 Tönnies claims that organic communities based upon clans, communes, families and professional groups are disrupted by the mechanical society of economic classes imposed by capitalism.

 The German Nazi Party used Tönnies' theory to promote their notion of Volksgemeinschaft ("people's community").
 However, Tönnies opposed Nazism: he joined the Social Democratic Party of Germany in 1932 to oppose fascism in Germany and was deprived of his honorary professorship by Adolf Hitler in 1933.